WarGames: Critical response

+American fiction writer Robert Bloch, author of Psycho, reviewed WarGames for Starlog magazine in 1983.
+Bloch was generally complimentary of the film, writing, "Let me say, up front, that WarGames is an outstanding film.
+Its production values are impressive.
+Its script, direction, editing and cinematography are deft.
+The performances of Matthew Broderick as David and Ally Sheedy as Jennifer are outstanding.”
+However, although Bloch wrote, “I accept WarGames as an entertaining fantasy," he added, "...I cannot accept the unchallenged notion that there’s anything ‘heroic’ about a young man who devotes his skills to totally immoral and amoral ends; who seems to think that lying and cheating are merely part of a ‘game’ which all intelligent human beings must play in order to get a free ride through life at others’ expense.”

 Computer Gaming World stated that "Wargames is plausible enough to intrigue and terrifying enough to excite ... [it] makes one think, as well as feel, all the way", raised several moral questions about technology and society, and recommended the film to "Computer hobbyists of all kinds".
 Softline described the film as being "completely original"; unlike other computer-related films like Tron that "could (and do) exist in substantially the same form with some other plot", WarGames "could not exist if the microcomputer did not exist ...
-It takes the micro and telecommunications as a given—part of the middle-class American landscape".
-The magazine praised the film as "Very funny, excruciatingly suspenseful, and endlessly inventive, this movie is right on the mark; authentic even when highly improbable".
+It takes the micro and telecommunications as a given—part of the middle-class American landscape."
+The magazine praised the film as "Very funny, excruciatingly suspenseful, and endlessly inventive, this movie is right on the mark; authentic even when highly improbable."
 Christopher John in Ares Magazine commented that "The movie cloaked itself in a standard message, but then set out to take something we have seen many times before and retell it in a new, interesting fashion.
-War Games is highly entertaining, fast-moving, colorful, and mentally stimulating".
-Colin Greenland in Imagine stated that "Wargames is a tense, tight film, sharply acted, funny, sane, and with a plot twist for every chilling sub-routine in WOPR's scenarios for World War III".
+War Games is highly entertaining, fast-moving, colorful, and mentally stimulating."
+Colin Greenland in Imagine stated that "Wargames is a tense, tight film, sharply acted, funny, sane, and with a plot twist for every chilling sub-routine in WOPR's scenarios for World War III."